19hours/sg-statutes/Acts/Financial Advisers Act.md

 (b) “relevant person” means any licensee who provides any financial advisory service in respect of securities and, for the purposes of section 39(1), (2)(a), any applicant for a licence to provide such a service; and; and

-(c) a reference to securities is a reference to securities which are listed for quotation, or quoted, on a securities exchange or recognised trading system provider.
+(c) a reference to securities is a reference to securities which are listed for quotation, or quoted, on a securities exchange or recognised market operator.

 ### Register of interests in securities